Fenaum/README-generator/README.md

   ## Usage

   This application is used when the user does not want to type in all the markdowns on github and rely on a consistent templates
+  This Application was based on this guide: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide

   ## License